ShadeForge/NeonFall/README.md

 This game was a 2-week-project of the CGA (computergraphics & animations) lecture and also my first time using OpenGL.
 The goal was to use the techniques we learned in the lecture and create a graphical demo or game in java.
 But my personal goal was to create a rhythm game in a tron theme and learn about deferred rendering & glow-shaders.
-The project wasn't updated since end of the project and currently I want to bring this project back to a more polished state which does fit my current standards.
+This game wasn't updated since the end of the project.

 # NeonFall
 <img src="images/neonfall.png" width=50%\>